ripienaar/free-for-dev/README.md

   * [Mastershot](https://mastershot.app) - Completely free browser-based video editor.
 No watermark, up to 1080p export options.
   * [Unicorn Platform](https://unicornplatform.com/) - Effortless landing page builder with hosting.
 One website for free.
   * [react-favicon.com](https://react-favicon.com/) - Generate Favicons for your website using React and JSX using any font and icon library.
+  * [SVGmix.com](https://www.svgmix.com/) - Massive repository of 300K+ of free SVG icons, collections, and brand logos.
+It has a simple vector editing program right in the browser for quick file editing.
   * [svgrepo.com](https://www.svgrepo.com/) - Explore, search, and find the best-fitting icons or vectors for your projects using various vector libraries.
 Download free SVG Vectors for commercial use.
   * [haikei.app](https://www.haikei.app/) - Haikei is a web app to generate unique SVG shapes, backgrounds, and patterns – ready to use with your design tools and workflow.
   * [Canva](https://canva.com) - Free online design tool to create visual content.